huangziwei/luvdb/README.md

 ![activity_feed](.github/screenshots/activity_feed.png)

 A purely reverse chronological feed displays your activity on the site.
 You can send updates as a "Say" directly from the feed or link to the page to create a "Post," a "Pin" (bookmark), or a "List".
-The feed can be filtered by media type (Read, Watch, Listen, Play) of the Check-ins or by content type (Say, Post, Pin, List, and Follow).
+The feed can be filtered by various kind of Check-ins (Read, Watch, Listen, Play and Visit), or by content type (Say, Post, Pin and Repost).

 #### Profile page